mmuller88/mmblog/content/newsletter-19/index.md

 <https://dev.to/michaelprosario/how-pair-programming-helps-the-team-3045>

-I find the topic pair programming super interesting.
+I find the topic of pair programming super interesting.
 I never had the opportunity to do that but I will change that!
-This article is a very good roundup why pair programming is nice.
-As well it gives details for how to do pair programming.
+This article is a very good roundup of why pair programming is nice.
+As well it gives details on how to do pair programming.

 Thanks a lot to the author [Michael Rosario](https://dev.to/michaelprosario)